HotelASP/RT/README.md

 - Terminal output focuses on open services by default.
 Use `--show-closed-terminal` to include closed/filtered results, or `--show-closed-terminal-only` to review them without persisting to disk.
 - Combine `--top-ports` with `--fast` for rapid reconnaissance on well-known services.
-- When writing to directories such as `Logs/`, ensure they exist beforehand: `mkdir -p Logs`.
+- When writing to directories such as `logs/`, SMRIB automatically creates missing parent folders.
+Double-check file permissions if artifacts fail to save.

 ## License